-The 2023 LOM plan for the Esterhazy Facility includes the K3 mineral reserves and K4 resources.
+The 2024 LOM plan for the Esterhazy Facility includes the K3 mineral reserves and K4 resources.
 It is based on an average production rate of 17.5 million tonnes per year based on 365 production days per year.

-Mosaic expects the K3 mineral reserves production to be at full production in 2024 and is expected to ramp down starting in 2051, with mining anticipated to be completed in 2054.
+The K3 mineral reserves production was at full production in 2024 and is expected to ramp down starting in 2051, with mining anticipated to be completed in 2054.